petedejoy/documentation/readme.md

 Adding pages to the sidebar can be accomplished by editing `_data/sidebars/platform_sidebar.yml`

+## How to embed images with relative paths

+We're embedding ALL images and GIFs on these new docs using relative paths rather than absolute ones.
+This protects us in the event of a url change; we will not need to re-upload and reference each individual image or GIF.

+Upload any image files with the appropriate names to https://github.com/astronomerio/documentation/tree/master/images

+Once you have images in there, follow the guidelines below to reference them using a relative path in markdown:

+Use `./` to reference the same level you are in, or `../` to go up a level.
+For example, let's say you are in `documentation/v2/airflow/best-practices.md`.
+To reference an image, you would type `../../images/{filename}.jpg`, because `images` is at the same level as `v2` .
+This command takes you up once to `v2`, then up again to root, then over to `/images/` then refrences the filename.

 ## Commiting your changes

 To add your changes to the site.